nielsenjared/nielsenjared.github.io/content/blog/algorithm-swap/index.md

 ### Execute the Plan

-Finally, we simply need to write a series of repeatable steps to solve our problem, otherwise known as an algorithm.
+Finally, we simply need to implement the design of our algorithm.
+Here, we translate our pseudode to JavaScript:
-TODO

-The last step in our computational thinking heuristic is to translate our pseudode.

 ```js
 let x = 123;
 let y = 456;